roger-padrell/serverly/docs/README.md

 # Serverly
-HTTP serving made eazy
+HTTP serving made easy

+## Version
+The current latest version is [v0.1.3](https://github.com/roger-padrell/serverly/releases/tag/v0.1.3) (you cant check it [here](https://github.com/roger-padrell/serverly/releases), if you want).

 ## Installation
 You need nim and nimble, which can be installed [here](https://nim-lang.org/install.html)

-To download and install Serverly, run the following command on your terminal:
+To download and install `Serverly`, run the following command on your terminal:
 ```
 nimble install serverly
 ```
-If you have a project and you want to add serverly as a dependency, run:
+If you have a project and you want to add `serverly` as a dependency, run:
 `nimble add serverly`
-and it will also install serverly if it is not on the device.
+and it will also install `serverly` if it is not on the device.

 ## Usage and documentation
-Go to the [documentation](https://roger-padrell.github.io/serverly/docs.html) to learn how to use Serverly.
+Go to the [documentation](https://roger-padrell.github.io/serverly/docs.html) to learn how to use `Serverly`.

 ## License
 This project is open source and under the [MIT](https://opensource.org/licenses/MIT) license